godotengine/godot-docs/getting_started/step_by_step/signals.rst

 Timer example
 -------------

-To see how signals work, let's try using a :ref:`Timer <class_Timer>` node.
-Create a new scene with a Node2D and two children: a Timer and a :ref:`Sprite <class_Sprite>`.
+To see how signals work, let's try using a :ref:`Timer <api:class_Timer>` node.
+Create a new scene with a Node2D and two children: a Timer and a :ref:`Sprite <api:class_Sprite>`.
 In the Scene dock, rename Node2D to TimerExample.

 For the Sprite's texture, you can use the Godot icon, or any other image you